NaClhv

 Titles for Elsa

 All this gives Elsa the right to bear some new titles.
 Some fans have taken to calling Elsa a "goddess", but I often reply that she is at LEAST that: "goddess" is in fact too low of a title for her.
 Elsa is the Christ-figure of her universe, and there is NO title which is too lofty for her.
 To her belongs the name above all names, and all the most beautiful, most excellent titles.
 Like the "Son of God", Elsa is Quintessence Incarnate, and the Daughter and Avatar of Ahtohallan.
 Like the "Son of Man", Elsa is the Daughter of Humanity, of both Arendelle and Northuldra.
 Jesus and Elsa are both the Pontifex Maximus, who bridges the two sides of their dual nature.
 As Jesus is the "Ruler of all nature", Elsa is the Queen of the Elements, and as Jesus is the "Lord of all the nations", Elsa is the former Queen of Arendelle, and Protector of the Enchanted Forest.
-In this way, her roles and identities corresponds to each of the descriptions of Christ in "Fairest Lord Jesus".
+In this way, her roles and identities correspond to each of the descriptions of Christ in "Fairest Lord Jesus".

 And that is the heart of the movie.
 The person and nature of the Fifth Spirit is what explains everything else about the story.
 Likewise, the Incarnate Jesus Christ - God himself becoming flesh and dwelling among us - is the very heart of Christianity.
 The Incarnation is the miracle that explains all other miracles, and everything else about our universe.
 So in these deepest issues about the person of primary importance, Frozen II and Christianity are in full agreement.
 "Thee will I cherish, Thee will I honor, Thou, my soul’s glory, joy and crown".